drclaireslee/drclaireslee.github.io/README.md

 This is the official repository for Dr. Claire Lee's website.
 The other repository is meant for a class project, so you can ignore that.
 This repo will contain all of the information needed for the website, which is hosted on Github Pages and will be frontend only.

 # Get Started
 To edit this website, clone this repository to your machine.
-Next, switch to the client folder and run the following
+Then run the following
 ```bash
 npm install
 ```